In cooperation with the Tiroler Bergrettung we develop cutting edge solutions for high demands under extreme conditions.

 ON BOARD FROM DAY ONE

-However, these days it’s not only the sheep’s wool that keeps alpinists, mountain enthusiasts and mountain rescue teams warm and helps them to maintain an optimal body temperature.
+However, these days it’s not only the sheep’s wool that keeps alpinists, mountain enthusiasts and mountain rescue teams warm, the sheeps wool also helps them to maintain an optimal body temperature.
 Our jackets with the TirolWool® label combine the benefits of this natural material tried-and-tested over generations with a new cutting-edge fabric technology.
 First the wool is washed – a process that now takes place in Bergamo rather than Belgium to further reduce environmental impact from transportation.
-Imbotex, a company in Cittadella (roughly two hours’ drive south of Bolzano) then combs and brushes the wool and, most importantly, gives it a very special treatment.
+Imbotex, a company in Cittadella (roughly two hours’ drive south of Bolzano) then combs and brushes the wool and most importantly, gives it a very special treatment.

 Achieving this was by no means straightforward.
 TirolWool® is sourced from Tirolean mountain sheep that live at 2,000 metres above sea level all-year round in harsh conditions where normal sheep could not survive.
 Their dense, white fleece is well-known for its outstanding warmth, breathability, thermal regulation and insulation even when wet.
 Despite all these advantages, wool from Tiroler Bergschafe is not as fine as that of merino sheep, which are generally found in the southern hemisphere.
 And they are definitely not Kashmir goats.
 “End consumers are pretty spoiled for choice,” says Christine Ladstätter, who is our responsible for innovative apparel.
 As such, she’s well aware of the issue: Tirolean mountain sheep produce a wool that is not considered fine enough for the international textile market.
 Despite all its sustainable credentials, it stands little chance against the finer fibres from the competition in New Zealand, especially if a garment is to be worn next to the skin.
 Christine Ladstätter points out that wool from the Tiroler Bergschafe has an obvious function: “It makes an excellent insulation material.”